model-checking/cbmc-starter-kit/training-material/checklist.md

 	* --undefined-shift-check
 	* --unsigned-overflow-check

-  The starter kit uses these flags by default.
-But the user of the starter kit may disable any one of these flags by editing project Makefile.common or by setting a makefile variable to the empty string (as in `CBMC_FLAG_MALLOC_MAY_FAIL = `) in the project Makefile-project-defines or a proof Makefile.
+  Note that the starter kit uses these flags by default.
+  Note, however, that a developer may disable any one of these flags by editing project Makefile.common or by setting a makefile variable to the empty string (as in `CBMC_FLAG_MALLOC_MAY_FAIL = `) in the project Makefile-project-defines or a proof Makefile.

-* Document the decision to omit one of these property-checking flags.
+  These are the places to look for deviations.

+* All deviations from the standard property-checking flags are documented.

-  There are valid reasons to omit them either for a project or for an individual proof.
+  There are valid reasons to omit flags either for a project or for an individual proof.
 But the decision and the reason for the decision must be documented either in a project readme or a proof readme file.

-* CBMC checks assertions in the code.
+CBMC checks assertions in the code.
 This is understood and need not be documented.

 ## Assumptions made

-* Define an
+Check the following:

-  [`ensure_allocated` function](PROOF-WRITING.md#the-ensure_allocated-function)
+* All nontrivial data structures have an [`ensure_allocated` function](PROOF-WRITING.md#the-ensure_allocated-function)
-  as described in the training material for every nontrivial data structure.
+  as described in the training material.

   Feel free to use any naming scheme that makes sense for your project --- some projects use `allocate_X` in place of `ensure_allocated_X` --- but be consistent.

-* Define an
+* All nontrivial data structures have an
   [`is_valid()` predicate](PROOF-WRITING.md##the-is_valid-function)
   as described in the training material for every nontrivial data structure.

+* All definitions of `ensure_allocated` functions and `is_valid` predicates
+  appear in a common location.

-* Gather the definitions of `ensure_allocated` and `is_valid` in a common location, most commonly in the `proofs/sources` subdirectory of the starter kit.
+  These definitions are most commonly stored in the `proofs/sources` subdirectory of the starter kit.
+Definitions are stored here and used consistently in the proofs.

-* Check that every instance of `__CPROVER_assume` appears in a proof harness.
-Some exceptions are required.
+* All instances of `__CPROVER_assume` appear in a proof harness.

+  Note that some exceptions are required.
 For example, it may be necessary in an `ensure_allocated` to assume `length < CBMC_MAX_OBJECT_SIZE` before invoking `malloc(length)` to avoid a false positive about malloc'ing a too-big object.
 But every instance of `__CPROVER_assume` in supporting code should be copied into the proof harness.
 The goal is for all proof assumptions to be documented in one place.

-* Check that every preprocessor definition related to bounds on input size or otherwise related to proof assumptions is defined in the proof Makefile.
+* All preprocessor definitions related to bounds on input size or otherwise related to proof assumptions appear in the proof Makefile.

   In particular, do not embed definitions in the supporting code or header files.
 The goal is for all proof assumptions to be documented in one place.